jimmygizmo/nucleus/README.md

 - **MUI DataGrids** populated with quality data via GQL and the stack's data layers.
 - **Quality Test/Mock** data from Kaggle etc, automatically initialized.
 - Automatic environment-detection and configuration in the frontend.
+- Best-practice browser address bar behavior: HTTPS redirects, SSL Security, bare-domain/www redirects. (backend)
+- SEO is maximized everywhere possible.
+- For a huge SEO boost, if your application/site goals allow it, use the Next.js variant of Nucleus.

 ### Backend

 - **NGINX** with a powerful configuration of redirects, api proxy-pass, caching and more.
+- **A-Plus SSL Security Rating** achievable with this NGINX configuration and the provided instructions.
 - **Apollo GraphQL Server**
 - **Mongoose ODM** (Object-Data Modeling library with db drivers) Provides schemas, models.
 - **MongoDB**
 - Custom automation everywhere, and elegantly so.
 - Custom Apollo code for MongoDB data validation, initialization and loading.
-- Automatic environment-detection and configuation in the backend.
+- Automatic environment-detection and configuration in the backend.
 - (REST variant: PostgreSQL replaces MongoDB and SQL replaces GraphQL as the query language.)
 - (REST variant: Flask and Flask Restful replace Apollo.
 SQLAlchemy replaces Mongoose.)
 - (REST variant: The backend language is Python while for the GraphQL architecture, Javascript is the language.)
-- Future: I have plans to incorporate Redis and either Kafka or Celery but am looking for the right use case and need.
+- Future: I have plans to incorporate Redis and either Kafka or Celery, but I am looking for the right use case and architectural/computational/data-flow and performance optimization needs to justify this move.

 ### Platform